adwaiy2912/Handwritten-Digit-Recognition/SETUP.md

 # ⚙️ Project Setup Guide

-This guide will help you set up the **Number Recognition** project on your local machine.
+This guide will help you set up the **Handwritten Digit Recognition** project on your local machine.

 ---